algorithmica-org/algorithmica/content/english/hpc/profiling/mca.md

  1      1     0.50                        jne	-11
 ```

-There is nothing there that there isn't in the instruction tables:
+There is nothing there that there isn't in the [instruction tables](/hpc/pipelining/tables):

 - how many uOps each instruction is split into;
-- how many cycles each instruction takes to complete ("latency");
+- how many cycles each instruction takes to complete (latency);
-- how many cycles each instruction takes to complete in the amortized sense ("reciprocal throughput"), considering that several copies of it can be executed simultaneously.
+- how many cycles each instruction takes to complete in the amortized sense (reciprocal throughput), considering that several copies of it can be executed simultaneously.

 Then it outputs probably the most important part — which instructions are executing when and where: